When you start working with more than 10 containers, you realize that managing each container on each server is not very optimal:

 Kubernetes brings solutions to these problems with the following characteristics:

-Even if other solutions exist (docker swarm, mesos, nomad ...), kubernetes (or k8s) - an all star github google opensource project - is becoming the reference for scheduling and managing containers.
-Many companies which were already proposing their own orchestration solutions, are now integrating kubernetes as their container engine.
+Even if other solutions exist (docker swarm, mesos, nomad ...), Kubernetes (or k8s) - a Google all-star opensource project on Github - is becoming the reference for scheduling and managing containers.
+Many companies which were already proposing their own orchestration solutions, are now integrating Kubernetes as their container engine.

-As a serious contender, we can cite for example openshift.
-This redhat product is leveraging kubernetes engine framework with additional layers to get to a full paas.
-While winning on ease of use (GUI to pilot the cluster, auto-deploy from registry), it is loosing on flexibility (slower kubernetes updates, integration with other solutions) and community.
+As a serious contender, we can cite for example Openshift.
+This RedHat product is leveraging Kubernetes engine framework with additional layers to get to a full PAAS.
+While winning on ease of use (GUI to pilot the cluster, auto-deploy from registry), it is losing on flexibility (slower Kubernetes updates, integration with other solutions) and community.

 Kubernetes alone is then very versatile and powerful.
 However, it requires a learning curve to understand the concepts and get it running.
 This post will help you get a base working setup, where you can start running your own containers on top.

 This schema explains how it all works together.
 Let's break down each component:

 Kargo: this project use ansible recipe to deploy and migrate Kubernetes version on many types of servers (coreos, ubuntu, CentOS) and cloud (AWS, Azure, OpenStack, baremetal).
 So, the choice is yours.
 In my doc, I will just deploy CoreOS servers manually, and give IP info to Kargo.
 But you could use Kargo to provision AWS or Google servers in one command line.

 1 master node running Kubernetes components for container orchestration, it will pilot and gives work to the minions